Bananaman: Character

 In the strip, Eric Wimp, an ordinary schoolboy living at 29 Acacia Road, Nuttytown (later changed to Dandytown and then Beanotown when the strip moved to other comics), eats a banana to transform into Bananaman, an adult superhero, sporting a distinctive cowled blue and yellow outfit complete with a yellow two-tailed cape resembling a banana skin.
+It is not consistent whether Eric and Bananaman are two separate people or whether Eric merely acts as Bananaman's secret identity - depending on the comic in question, Bananaman may either refer to Eric in the first person or the third person, and vice versa for Eric referring to Bananaman.

-His superpowers include the ability to fly, superhuman strength (often quoted as "twenty men... twenty big men" but sometimes limitless, with "nerks", "women" and "snowmen" all being used in place of "men"), and seeming invulnerability.
+His superpowers include the ability to fly, superhuman strength (often quoted as "the strength of twenty men... twenty big men"), and invulnerability.
+His primary weakness is his lack of intelligence, lacking common sense and often causing damage through foolish strategies (quoted as having "the muscles of twenty men, and the brains of twenty mussels").

-This is offset by the fact that he is just as naive and foolish (if not more so) as his alter ego; as mentioned in the comic once or twice, he has the "muscles of twenty men and the brains of twenty mussels".

 If Bananaman needs extra power, bananas can be eaten for strength boosts, provided by his faithful pet crow; if he does not have enough strength to shatter an ice block, for example, after eating another banana, he will have enough.
-If he eats many bananas in one sitting, he quickly becomes obese in his transformation; if he eats bananas that are not full, he transforms with extra weight in the lower part of his body.

-There have also been comics where he has eaten a variant on normal bananas, and transforms differently, reflecting the difference in that banana.
-The effects of eating the bananas are not consistent from story to story.
-In one Beano issue with Eric unable to find a banana, he resorted to drinking banana milk, becoming a liquid, totally useless version of Bananaman who later in the story is mopped up by a janitor.
+However, increasing his strength usually comes at the cost of further reducing his intelligence.
+The type of banana in question can also impact the transformation, with many comics using this as the base of the story in question.
+The effects of eating different bananas are not consistent from story to story, but one example is in the 2006 Dandy Annual where Eric eats a rotten banana that causes Bananaman to turn into a malicious supervillain that even his usual villains are afraid of.

 Varying origins

 Eric Wimp was rocketed to Earth from the Moon as a baby, and gained his powers because the crescent moon resembles a banana.
 Bananaman resembles Superman in having a kryptonite style weakness to mouldy bananas, and a Fortress of Solitude style building at the North Pole, made out of a giant banana.

 During early board meetings, the designers thought of having Bananagirl accompany the series.
 The girl would have been called Margaret Wimp, and be the "sister" of Eric.
 This idea was scrapped later in production, because the concept of two children being related without parents would be too far-fetched for children to understand; however, the idea was revived for a Beano comic strip.

 In the 1991 Dandy Annual, Bananaman's origin was changed to that of being a normal Earth baby in a maternity hospital, who obtained his powers after unintentionally eating a banana in which General Blight had hidden a stolen supply of 'Saturnium', and accidentally left it next to Eric.
-However, later issues referred to the first origin as the real one.
+However, later issues referred to the first origin as the real one, causing future comics to poke fun at the idea that his true origins are a mystery.